zezmo/minesweeper/README.md

   Flood fill zeros
   Quick restart
   Custom icons
+  First click is always a zero

 To do:
-  why is winning/losing game so slow? never have first click be a mine
+  click on  number to clear adjacent if that number mines are already flagged